casey/just/README.md

 ### Running Recipes in the Middle of a Recipe

-`just` doesn’t support running recipes in the middle of another recipe, but you can call `just` recursively in the middle of a recipe.
+`just` doesn't support running recipes in the middle of another recipe, but you can call `just` recursively in the middle of a recipe.
 Given the following justfile:

 ```make
 a: